Strong, Ray Stanford

-- Image Gallery items from other collections related to Strong, Ray Stanford
+- Image and Media Gallery items from other collections related to Strong, Ray Stanford

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Ray Strong, 1993 September 14, Archives of American Art, Smithsonian Institution.